APImetrics/APIm-CLI/docs/calls.md

 ### `apimetrics calls schedules add`

 Add an API call to a Schedule.
+Call IDs can be found in the expanded Audit Logs of the desired API call in the Audit tab or by using the command `apimetrics calls --columns name,id`.
+Schedules IDs can be found by using the command `apimetrics schedules -x --no-truncate`.

 ```
 USAGE